jetty-project/jetty-load-generator/README.md

             .sslContextFactory( sslContextFactory ) //
             .loadProfile( profile ) //
             .latencyListeners( some listeners you can build your own or use existing one ) // some listeners you can build your own
-            .responseTimeListeners( some listeners you can build your own or use existing one ) // .requestListeners( some listeners you can build your own or use existing one ) // .build();
+            .requestListeners( some listeners you can build your own or use existing one ) // .build();